Beavers Produce continues to expand

-The venture is owned by Andrew and Amber Beavers.
+The venture, which sells produce at farmers markets in Columbus, is owned by Andrew and Amber Beavers of Rogers in Colfax County.
 Andrew works at the business full time while Amber helps out on a part time basis; she is also employed in the housekeeping field.

 “We just had a big garden and a lot of extra stuff, so we started selling (at) the Schuyler farmers market,” Andrew said.
 “And then we liked it and it was working (well).
 So last year we kind of went full in on it.”